Slt02/BrickBreaker_Game_Java/README.md

-# BrickBreaker_Game in Java using JavaFX library.
+# BrickBreaker_Game in Java with JavaFX library, using MVC pattern.